Antonis-Ioannou/Antonis-Ioannou/README.md

 - 👋 Hi, I’m Antonis
 - 👀 I’m interested in anything abt programming
-- 🌱 I’m currently learning c#, asp.net mvc, entity framework, .net api
+- 🌱 I’m currently working on c#, asp.net mvc, entity framework, webapis, javascript
 - 💞️ I’m looking to collaborate on fun and innovative stuff
 - 📫 You can reach me at antonios.ioannou@protonmail.com